A life-long fascination with animals still leaves Ben in awe of the diversity and creativeness in nature. Whether they crawl, run, fly, swim

 Beetle Flight Mechanisms

 There are two forms of flight deployed by beetles.
-The primary factor determining which format a particular species of beetle uses being driven mainly by the beetle's size.
+The primary factor determining which format a particular species of beetle uses is size.
 The larger beetles tend to rely on direct flight, with smaller beetles depending on an indirect flight mechanism.

 - Direct flight is the term that describes beetles where their muscles are attached to wings.